Skip to main content Skip to navigation

 Current interests include Monte Carlo methodology, particularly sequential methods together with Bayesian statistics and decision theory more generally.

-Information about former students.
+Information about former students and postdoctoral researchers.

 Prospective Ph.D. students should feel free to email me to discuss possible research directions and might find the theses of some of my former students (available by following the above link) useful indicators of the types of project in which I am typically involved.